-57 essential albums for audiophiles
+The 52 best hi-fi audiophile albums ever | Tech [node:field_label] | Stuff

 The Beatles – Abbey Road (1969)

-Recorded in eight tracks rather than the four of previous Beatles albums, Abbey Road was the first of the Fab Four’s records to be originally released in stereo.
-In 2009, along with most Beatles albums, it was remastered and rereleased, and this version is considered the best in terms of audio quality.
+Recorded in eight tracks rather than the four of previous Beatles albums, Abbey Road was remastered and rereleased in 2009, and this version is considered the best in terms of audio quality.
 At the time of its release, some critics claimed the band’s use of the Moog synthesizer was “inauthentic”, but in retrospect most of them – and the wider world – consider Abbey Road to be among The Beatles’ best LPs, and certainly their most painstakingly produced.

 Bon Iver – Bon Iver (2011)